 If you prefer local banking, you can call around and find out if any will give you a free business account.
 Get something with debit card access that doesn't hit you with minimum balance fees or anything like that.

 Personally, I eventually started an account with Novo.
-They're what you call a fintech bank, where it's more of an online bank than your typical brick and mortar financial institution.
+Novo is a fintech company, powered by its banking sponsor Middlesex Federal Savings, F. A. , more like an online bank than your typical brick and mortar financial institution.
 I like them because they have no fees, no minimums, they're easy to use, and they let me create multiple reserves.
 There I can keep my paid time off, tax and expense accounts and very easily move them back and forth.

 You can use my referral link to start an account.
 Full disclosure: I may receive referral fees.
 That said, there are a lot of options out there for business banks.
 The main thing is, get an account where you can keep your business and personal spending separate.

 You don't need something complicated.
 But you should have some form of bookkeeping for your business.
 There are some great low cost or even free options available.

 Here's what I would tell you to look for: